vincentstradic/kmwebproject/content/post/postseven.md

 ]
 +++

 Today we give special welcome to [**L’Office National de lutte contre la Fraude et Corruption**](http://ofnac.sn/), who joined our club recently.
-Gentlemen, you are very welcome and if you ever need anything - just let me know, I guarantee full transparency at all times!
+Gentlemen, you are very welcome and if you ever need anything - just let me know, I guarantee full transparency at all times!!!

 <!--more-->